 11. Go stargazing.
 Summer is the perfect time to head out away from all the light pollution with a blanket and just look up at the stars.
 To really make sure it’s memorable, search for upcoming meteor showers.
 Just be warned: You might have to wake up extra early.
 Need assistance finding your favorite constellation?
 Look for a star party near you, often available at your local conservatory or planetarium.

 12. Take a drive with the windows down.
 Just drive aimlessly and feel the wind in your hair.
 This is definitely something you will not be doing together once the first cold snap hits a few months from now.
 But we do not need to think about that yet.

 13. Go wine tasting.
-You most definitely have a winery within driving distance no matter where you live.
+You most definitely have a winery within a driving distance no matter where you live.
 The actual quality of said wine may vary, but they are everywhere.
 Is food more your scene?
 Sign up for a cooking class together and throw a summer dinner party (including wine).

 14. Visit an arboretum.
 Access to this kind of thing may vary, but it is worth checking out arboretums near where you live.
 Some may host rare butterflies or exotic animals.
 You might be very surprised at what you find.